When it comes to advertising dollars, Amazon is the third-largest platform for total digital ad revenue in the US.

 As a beginner or even an experienced seller, you may find it challenging to keep track of keywords, ad campaigns, ad groupings, their performance, and constant optimization.

-This is where the PPC Optimizer tool can automate the whole process, down to the point where you don’t need to deal with keywords, campaign structure, or management at all.
+This is where the PPC Optimizer for Amazon can automate the whole process, down to the point where you don’t need to deal with keywords, campaign structure, or management at all.
 All you need to do is:

 - Connect your Amazon Advertising account;